The halogens oxidising ability header image.

 chlorine water displacing iodide from solution of sodium iodide- halogen displacement reaction.

-Sodium iodide being an ionic compound will dissolve in water.
-This solution contains sodium ions (Na+) and iodide ions (I - ).
+Sodium iodide being an ionic compound containing a group I metal ion will dissolve in water, this solution will contains sodium ions (Na+) and iodide ions (I - ).

 It may be easier to understand what is happening here if we write an equation for the reaction: